guyb7/github-api-streamdeck-plugin/README.md

 Shows the number of open pull requests you're the author of.
 If you have at least 1 failing PR, the background will be yellow.
 Pressing the button will open the first 5 PRs.

+### Repository status

+Shows the status of the last commit on the default branch of a repository (edit the repo owner/name fields in the query).
+The background will be red on error/failure, yellow on pending, and green on success/expected.
+Pressing the button will open the first associated PR of the commit.

 ## Development

 1. Create a symlink from the `dist/` directory to the plugins directory: